How to Treat Lice

 Daily Checks:

-• Inspect the scalp every day for two weeks, looking for any new nits or lice.
+• Do a light comb through every day for two weeks, looking for newly hatched lice or left over nits.

 Repeat Combing Sessions: